VandyApps/pub-android/README.md

 ## TODO

-- Create a Retrofit interface for our service
-- Modify the Service class to use the Retrofit interface
 - Enhance the GUI or add new features
+- Find out when the Service actually quits querying for data (because right now it looks like it never stops)